samdods/DZLObjcAdditions/README.md

 ### @implementation_combine

-Like a normal category implementation with one crucial difference: any method already implemented on the underlying class is replaced in such a way that the original implementation is left intact and can be invoked with the `dzlSuper` macro.
+Like a normal category implementation with one crucial difference: any method already implemented on the underlying class is replaced in such a way that the original implementation is left intact and can be invoked with the `dzlSuper` or `dzlCombine` macro.

 ### @implementation_safe